Semiparametric Single-Index Estimation for Average Treatment Effects: Introduction

 \section{Introduction}

-The literature on program evaluation has received considerable attention and provided primary tools for empirical studies in social science.
-One of the measures frequently used for program evaluation is the average treatment effect (ATE).
-The ATE is often estimated with restrictive parametric conditions on either the propensity score function or the outcome equation.
-However, when those parametric assumptions are violated, the estimator may suffer from non-negligible finite-sample bias.
+The literature on program evaluation has attracted significant attention and provided essential tools for empirical studies in social science.
+A frequently used measure for program evaluation is the average treatment effect (ATE), often estimated with restrictive parametric conditions on either the propensity score function or the outcome equation.
+However, when these parametric assumptions are violated, the estimator may suffer from non-negligible finite-sample bias.

-In this paper, we develop a semiparametric estimation method for the ATE to alleviate the issue of possible misspecifications.
-Our semiparametric approach imposes a single-index structure on the propensity score function while allowing for a flexible link function that can be approximated by Hermite polynomials.
-We estimate the index parameter and the link function simultaneously in the infinitely dimensional function space.
-Our approach is practically tractable and can be applied to models with a large class of error distributions.
-We establish the identification of the model under some regularity conditions, which are incorporated in our estimation procedure, and show that the proposed average treatment effect estimator achieves the parametric convergence rate and asymptotic normality.
-Also, by extending the propensity score residual approach in \cite{lee2017simple}, we propose an estimator that is valid even when the propensity score approaches zero or one.